• GP/Practitioner with Extended Role (GPwER/PwER) – Accreditation

 • 3 x sessions led by PCN Educators

-• 3 x sessions led by The Training Hub
+• 3 x sessions led by the Training Hub

 For more information, contact kmicb.kmpcth@nhs.net